The Blue in Bermondsey. Shop, work and live in South London

 Finally, the Biscuit Factory is dedicated to office lettings, with many local companies based in this historical building.
 The area was once known as Biscuit Town and it is soon to be embarking on a development process carried out by Grosvenor that will transform the area with new homes, new culture spaces, new offices and new connections with The Blue.

 Shopping and Services

-The Blue has a wide range of choices for shopping:
+The Blue has a wide range of choices for shopping and services including:

 - Menswear specialist in XXL sizes